cosmos/cosmos/WHITEPAPER.md

 #### Fundraiser

-The initial distribution of atom tokens and validators on Genesis will go to the donors of the Cosmos Fundraiser (75%), lead donors (5%), and ALL IN BITS, Inc (20%).
+The initial distribution of atom tokens and validators on Genesis will go to the donors of the Cosmos Fundraiser (75%), lead donors (5%), Cosmos Network Foundation (10%), and ALL IN BITS, Inc (10%).
 From genesis onward, 1/3 of the total amount of atoms will be rewarded to bonded validators and delegators every year.

 See the [Cosmos Plan](https://github.com/cosmos/cosmos/blob/master/PLAN.md) for additional details.